JimSeker/drawing/README.md

 <b>GraphicOverlayDemo</b> is an example of how to create a customview to draw on other views.

+<b>TextureViewDemo</b> is an example of how to draw on a surface (via a canvas) of a TextureView.
+It uses a thread to update the moving block.

 <b>legacy</b><br>
 DrawDemo uses a canvas to draw on, then display via an imageview and  is no longer updated<BR>